AnswerDotAI/RAGatouille/README.md

 - [🗄️ Embedding and Indexing Documents](#indexing)
 - [🔎 Retrieving documents](#retrieving-documents)

-➡️ If you want just want to read fully functional code examples, head over to the `/examples/` folder on this repo! ⬅️
+➡️ If you want just want to see fully functional code examples, head over to the [examples](https://github.com/bclavie/RAGatouille/tree/main/examples)⬅️

 ### 🚀 Training and fine-tuning